 - Sylt is easily accessible by train from Hamburg.
 It took about three hours.
 Make sure you are sitting in the correct part of the train, as they sometimes split en route.

 - There are direct trains to Rügen from both Hamburg (4 hours) and Berlin (2 hours).
 Sometimes you might have to change the train at Stralsund.

 - Bus 20 and 23 go right to the Nationalpark from Sassnitz, the northeast coastal town of Rügen.
 The bus stop is just outside the train station.

-- Another way to approach the area is making the 10 km trek from Sassnitz along the coast and through the ancient forest of Stubnitz.
+- Another way to approach the area is by making the 10 km trek from Sassnitz along the coast and through the ancient forest of Stubnitz.
 The trail offers a spectacular view of the cliffs and is highly recommended for photographers.

 - If you prefer to know more about the cliffs and their development, the Nationalpark-Zentrum Königstuhl will be interesting for you.
 Otherwise, just skip it.
 Admission fee: 8.5€